 EXECUTIVE EMPLOYMENT AGREEMENT

-This Executive Employment Agreement (the “Agreement”), dated as of January 1, 2022, made between Pasithea Therapeutics Corp., (the “Company”) and Tiago Reis Marques (the “Executive”) (collectively, the “Parties”).
+This Executive Employment Agreement (the “Agreement”), dated as of October 11, 2022, made between Pasithea Therapeutics Corp., (the “Company”) and Daniel Schneiderman (the “Executive”) (collectively, the “Parties”).

 1. Employment by the Company.

 1.1 Position.
-Executive shall serve as the Company’s Chief Executive Officer.
-Executive’s employment with the Company shall begin January 1, 2022 (the “Start Date”).
+Executive shall serve as the Company’s Chief Financial Officer and report to the Company’s Chief Executive Officer.
+Executive’s employment with the Company shall begin October 11, 2022 (the “Start Date”).
 During Executive’s employment with the Company, Executive will devote Executive’s best efforts and substantially all of Executive’s business time and attention to the business of the Company, except for approved vacation periods and reasonable periods of illness or other incapacities permitted by the Company’s general employment policies.
 Executive may engage in civic and not-for-profit activities and serve as a board member on board of directors of publicly traded companies, in each case, so long as such activities do not materially interfere with the performance of Executive’s duties hereunder.

 1.2 Duties and Location.
 Executive shall perform such duties consistent with his title.
 Executive shall report to the board of directors.
-Executive’s primary office location shall be the Company’s office located in Miami, Florida.
+Executive’s initial primary office location shall be the Executive’s home office located in New York, NY.
 The Company reserves the right to reasonably require Executive to perform Executive’s duties at places other than Executive’s primary office location from time to time, and to require reasonable business travel.